 But when you budget your money the sheer task of managing your spending to meet your budget can feel restrictive, and that can make it very hard to stay focused and achieve your financial goals.

 We’re All Different

-One of the things I have learned over the years in relation to budgeting is that once you work through the first few months of a budget and see the impact on your finances, the whole process becomes much easier.
+One of the things I have learned over the years in relation to budgeting is that once you work through the first few months.
+And see the impact on your finances, the whole process becomes much easier.
 Part of this is simply due to repetition, the more times you do it the better you get.
 The other reason and the reason that’s most important is that over time you adapt your spending habits to meet your budget goals.

 Individually we are all different.
-Our needs and wants vary and that’s what makes the spending part of managing a budget challenging, there’s no silver bullet, no one size fits all.
+Our needs and wants vary and that’s what makes the spending part of managing a budget challenge, there’s no silver bullet, no one size fits all.

 So what do I give up to successfully meet my budget requirements?
 Here are my quirky ways to save money – there not for everyone, but for me, it’s how I maintain and stick to a budget.

 My dad was an engineer for 40 years so this is probably where I developed this trait.
 From hand digging the basement of our home’s new addition to re-roofing the barn, my dad did it all himself.
 In classic “I’m an engineer” style he had a firm belief that if you wanted to get it done right you had to do it yourself.

 So…over time I adopted the same principle, maybe not meeting the same standard of getting it done right, but the perspective that you do it yourself.
 And by doing it yourself you save money.
 Remodel a kitchen, install a new water heater, install a new light switch, snake out a clogged drain – been there done that.